muratk5n/thirdwave/en/index.md

 ---

-A lot of ppl in analytics do not seem to have mastered the dark arts of incremental processing; Do not bring **da entire** input file in memory, keep **da entire** output in memory before writing it to file, read piecemeal, write piecemeal, while keeping only the bare minimum, bare essentials in RAM.
-A lot of algorithms can be coded in incremental fashion.
-All-in-memory processing is so yesterday.
+A lot of ppl in analytics do not seem to have mastered the dark arts of incremental processing; Do not bring *da entire* input file in memory, keep *da entire* output in memory before writing it to file, read piecemeal, write piecemeal, while keeping only the bare minimum, bare essentials in RAM.
+A lot of algorithms can be coded this way.

 ---